kubernetes-sigs/kueue/keps/1834-copy-labels-into-workload/README.md

 ## Design Details

-We belive that the KEP is rather straightforward and the [Proposal](#proposal) section contains sufficient details of the implementation.
+We believe that the KEP is rather straightforward and the [Proposal](#proposal) section contains sufficient details of the implementation.

 ### Test Plan